submetu/Toilet-Application/README.md

  Open the backend project in Netbeans or eclipse and run the test file in the Test Package.

 ## Instructions for running frontend tests:
- Run `npm run test` in the frontend folder
+ Run `yarn test` in the frontend folder